Contains the active ingredient, pantoprazole (as sodium sesquihydrate)

 How to take it

-Swallow your tablets whole with water.
+Swallow your tablets whole with water with or without food.

 Do not crush or chew the tablets.
 APO-Pantoprazole tablets have a special coating to protect them from the acidic contents of your stomach.
 For the tablets to work effectively, this coating must not be broken.